rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

 - *motivation*: rather than eagerly constructing a concrete circuit, with wires we can construct an abstract circuit which allows reasoning about the circuit structure algebraically with properads.

 \begin{definition}[Colored Properad]
-A colored properad (hereafter simply "properad") defines a class of gadgets.
+Hereafter simply "properad".
+Naively, defines a class of gadgets.
 \end{definition}
 \newcommand{\Prpd}{\text{PrPd}}
 $$